#1 Home Improvement Retailer

 Protect Your Garden With Mulch

-Finish it off with compost and mulch.
-Mulch controls weeds and keeps your soil from drying out.
+Finish your flower bed with compost and mulch.
+Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster larger plants that bear more flowers and fruit.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.
+It may help foster stronger plants that bear more fruit and flowers.
+Compost and mulch can be purchased in-store or created at home.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.

 Greet the Spring

-Early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
+Late winter into early spring is an exciting time in the world of gardening.
+Plan your garden and landscaping, prepare to fertilize your lawn, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
 Shop for the seeds, soil, and fertilizer you need in the aisles of your New Braunfels Garden Center, online, or on our mobile app.
 Let's get growing together.

 Nearby Stores